alexj/Raycast-Commands/README.md

 **1.** `3PM` `NYC, London, Kolkata` `l`

-"Output the times in New York City, London, and Kolkata that match 3PM my time (US Central) as a list"
+"Output the times in New York City, London, and Kolkata that match 3PM (I'm in US Central) as a list"

 Returns: